-- Policy PSF 5.2 Joint Use.
-Encourage joint use and public-private partnerships where feasible. - Policy PSF 5.3 City Hall.
-Consider upgrading or expanding City Hall to ensure sufficient space is available and consider establishment of a downtown facility or civic campus to support City staffing and service needs through the year 2040 and beyond.

-- Policy PSF 5.4 Library Resources and Services.
+- Policy PSF 5.3 City Hall.
+Consider upgrading or expanding City Hall to ensure sufficient space is available and consider establishment of a downtown facility or civic campus to support City staffing and service needs through the year 2040 and beyond. - Policy PSF 5.4 Library Resources and Services.
 Continue to maintain a comprehensive collection of resources and services to help the community discover, enjoy, connect, and learn in an ever-changing world.
 Continue to offer quality library services and programs to a diverse community promoting literacy and lifelong learning.
 Maintain a materials budget, staffing, and service hours for the City's library system that are adequate to meet the community needs and meet the continuing changes in information technology. - Policy PSF 5.5 Library Facilities.
-Maintain capital investment for essential repairs and space-enhancements to meet current and future needs of library patrons and community organizations. - Policy PSF 5.6 Cultural and Entertainment Facilities.
-Encourage the establishment of cultural and entertainment facilities in the downtown core and allow these types of uses to fulfill retail frontage requirements. - Policy PSF 5.7 Incentives for Public Facilities.
-Provide incentives to developers to encourage space for public facilities in new development. - Policy PSF 5.8 - Martin Luther King Jr. Community Center.
+Maintain capital investment for essential repairs and space-enhancements to meet current and future needs of library patrons and community organization - Policy PSF 5.6 Cultural and Entertainment Facilities.
+Encourage the establishment of cultural and entertainment facilities in the downtown core and allow these types of uses to fulfill retail frontage requirements. - Policy PSF 195 Incentives for Public Facilities.
+Provide incentives to developers to encourage space for public facilities in new development. - Policy PSF 5.8 Martin Luther King Jr. Community Center.
 Improve and maintain the Martin Luther King Jr. Community Center as an important neighborhood-serving community and recreational facility in the North Central Equity Priority Community. - Policy PSF 5.9 Corporation Yard.
 Maintain corporation yard facilities with functions such as vehicle repair facilities, equipment and material storage, and administrative office space to support City operational needs. - Policy PSF 5.10 San Mateo County Events Center.
-Promote the physical and aesthetic improvement of the San Mateo County Events Center.

-- Policy PSF 5.11 Inclusive Outreach.
-Notify the community of potential public services and facilities improvements in their neighborhood.
+Promote the physical and aesthetic improvement of the San Mateo County Events Center. - Policy PSF 5.11 Inclusive Outreacting lotify the community of potential public services and facilities improvements in their neighborhood.
 Use outreach and engagement methods that encourage broad representation and are culturally sensitive, particularly for equity priority communities.